jingweixu3/USC_EE599_HW1/README.md

 # EE599 HW1 Question 4

-## Print name and major
+> Print name and major
-## Use Bazel and Google Test
+> Use Bazel and Google Test

-> Can be used in Visual Studio Code

 ## Installation